 Snowdon gets my vote for the easiest mountain to climb in the UK.
 It’s no pushover but the path from Llanberis is well used and easy to follow which can be really useful when it’s blowing a gale, raining and you’re lost in the cloud.

-Want to improve your mountain skills?
+Want to improve your navigation skills?
 Just us for a day where will teach you how to stay safe in the mountains.